Local Python Development Environment

 requests = "^2.28.1"

-If we want a development dependency use poetry add <package> --dev
+If we want a development dependency use poetry add <package> --dev, this

 Scripts

-Poetry offers a way to run scripts using poetry run <script-name>
+Poetry offers a way to run scripts using poetry run <script-name>.
+This is

 especially useful for CICD pipelines where we can define scripts for various